-NANOBIOTIX Announces Positive First Results for Novel NBTXR3 in Rectal Cancer Study at ASCO-GI 2021
+Nanobiotix Announces Positive First Results for Novel NBTXR3 in Rectal Cancer Study at ASCO-GI 2021

 NANOBIOTIX (Paris:NANO) (NASDAQ:NBTX) (Euronext: NANO – NASDAQ: NBTX – the ‘‘Company”), a clinical-stage biotechnology company focused on developing first-in-class product candidates that use proprietary nanotechnology to transform cancer treatment, today announced positive first results from the complete phase Ib part of a phase Ib/II study evaluating NBTXR3 (PEP503) activated by radiotherapy with concurrent chemotherapy.
 This study is sponsored and administered by PharmaEngine, Inc. in Taiwan pursuant to a License and Collaboration agreement with the Company.
 The data were presented at the 2021 American Society of Clinical Oncology Gastrointestinal Cancers Symposium (ASCO-GI 2021).

-A NEW RADIOENHANCER, PEP503 (NBXTR3), IN COMBINATION WITH CONCURRENT CHEMORADIATION IN LOCALLY ADVANCED OR UNRESECTABLE RECTAL CANCER: THE DOSE-FINDING PART OF A PHASE IB/II TRIAL
+A NEW RADIOENHANCER, PEP503 (NBXTR3), IN COMBINATION WITH CONCURRENT CHEMORDIATION IN LOCALLY ADVANCED OR UNRESECTABLE RECTAL CANCER: THE DOSE-FINDING PART OF A PHASE IB/II TRIAL

 Authors: Jaw-Yuan Wang, Ching-Wen Huang, Ming-Yii Huang, Huang-Ming Hu, Wen-Hung Hsu, Hsiang-Yao Shih, Chiao-Yun Chen, Chou-Pin Chen, Jeffrey Yung-Chuan Chao, You-Hsin Chiu